 The Academic Success Center is an academic support service designed to assist all students individually or in groups.
 The ASC staff works in conjunction with faculty to provide services and strategies to personalize, fortify, and enhance classroom instruction in order to promote academic success.
 The Academic Success Center offers a variety of services that are free and available to all NMCC students.
-Students may be referred by an instructor/counselor or seek these services themselves in order to obtain: feedback on a writing assignment, review for an exam, help with a homework assignment, supplemental instruction with instructors or peer tutors, improvement of study skills, or a location to study individually or in a group.
-Visit the ASC, located just off the Christie lobby, or the ASC web page for more information about these services.
+Students may be referred by an instructor/Student Support specialist or seek these services themselves in order to obtain feedback on a writing assignment, review for an exam, receive help with a homework assignment, participate in supplemental instruction with instructors or peer tutors, improve study skills, or have a location to study individually or in a group.
+Visit the ASC web page for more information about these services.

-E. Perrin Edmunds Library

-The library is a welcoming and comfortable environment on campus where students, faculty, and staff meet, study, learn, and relax.
+The E. Perrin Edmunds Library provides a welcoming and comfortable environment for students, faculty, and staff to meet, study, learn, and relax.
 Diverse resources are available to encourage academic investigation and personal growth.
-The library provides both physical and online collections and resources that support the curriculum and mission of the college.

-The library serves students, faculty, and staff with wireless access, e-books and audiobooks, databases, interlibrary-loan services, study carrels, group study rooms, and equipment loans.
-Information literacy instruction is provided throughout the year and reference assistance is available in person, online, and by appointment.
-A variety of events and workshops are offered during the academic year to encourage learning opportunities outside of the classroom.
+The physical and online resources support the curriculum and mission of the college.
+The library provides resources and support for student research and projects.
+Information literacy instruction is provided throughout the year and research and reference assistance is available in person, online, and by appointment.
+A variety of events and workshops are offered during the academic year to provide learning opportunities outside of the classroom.
 All library events are free and open to campus and community members.
+Our Makerspace provides students with hands-on learning and access to VR equipment and 3D printing.
+The library webpage lists hours and additional information.